 The arrival of Bao SF brought me such joy!
 As far as I know, the Mission didn’t have a dedicated dumpling house before now.
-As we transition back to eating inside restaurants, Bao offers a lovely dining room (they also have outdoor seating), accented by the front window views of the dumpling-meisters hard at work in their pristine cubicle.
+As we transition back to eating inside restaurants, including some of my favorite downtown Denver restaurants, Bao offers a lovely dining room (they also have outdoor seating), accented by the front window views of the dumpling-meisters hard at work in their pristine cubicle.
 However, I picked up food to go, before the in-house restaurant dining bans were lifted.

 We ordered a heap of bao.

 The greenies were cabbage and pork, and a favorite of mine, although the texture, while light and fluffy, was more like a steamed pork bun.
 The steamed scallop and shrimp dumplings were pure delicacy, with a luscious, slippery texture.
 I could have eaten 20 of these.

 I also really liked the baked wasabi with sticky rice and Chinese sausage; interesting texturally and flavor-wise, and hearty, though I thought there would be more of a wasabi kick.
 The pan-fried kimchi potstickers were good, but they also had no real heat.
 The xiao long bao are the only ones I really took exception to.
 I don’t believe they’re made in-house (I could be wrong), and you can tell.
 They’re very flat, so there’s not a lot of filling or broth, and the pork ball was simply not very flavorful.
 As the star of any bao house, for me, these are the ones I was most looking forward to.
 Alas, I would not get them again.

 And finally, we had the baked BBQ pork bao, the BF’s favorite, although I think he thought we were getting the steamed ones (which they do have).
 These were quite different from those: the buns were crackly and a little sweet, but the filling was plentiful with a nice-but-not-too-much sweetness.